Dulce De Leche Donuts

 Ingredients and substitutes

-- Yeast - I like to use instant dry yeast because I've always had great success with it.
+- Yeast – I like to use instant dry yeast because I’ve always had great success with it.
 And yet, you can also use active dry yeast in the same quantity.
-And, if you use fresh yeast, you will need about 21 grams for every 2 ¼ teaspoon (one envelope) of dry yeast.
-Also, it's not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.
+And, if you use fresh yeast, you will need about 21 grams for every 2 1/4 tsp (one envelope) of dry yeast.
+Also, it’s not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.

 - Butter – This adds richness to the dough.
 But, do not add more butter as they will become very dark when frying.

-- Milk - I love adding a bit of richness to the dough and milk works great in this recipe.
+- Milk – I love adding a bit of richness to the dough, and milk works great in this recipe.
 Water will also work well.
 And, if you do use water, you may need a little more flour in this recipe.

-- Flour - bread flour makes light and airy donuts with a soft and chewy texture.
-Of course, you can use all-purpose flour but, if possible, at least use 50% bread and 50% all-purpose.
+- Flour – bread flour makes light and airy donuts with a soft and chewy texture.
+Of course, you can use all-purpose flour, but if possible, at least use 50% bread and 50% all-purpose.

 - Nutmeg – There is nutmeg in the pumpkin spice.
 And yet, I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
 Feel free to reduce or omit.

-Dulce de leche donuts
+Step-by-step: Dulce de leche donuts

 - Dry ingredients – In a bowl, combine flour, nutmeg, and salt.

-Pro tip - You can add spices like cinnamon, ground ginger, nutmeg or pumpkin spice to add some fall flavor. - Wet ingredients - In a large mixing bowl of a stand mixer, with the dough hook attachment, combine warm milk, sugar, yeast, egg, and vanilla extract.
+Pro tip – You can add spices like cinnamon, ground ginger, nutmeg, or pumpkin spice to add some fall flavor. - Wet ingredients – In a large mixing bowl of a stand mixer, with the dough hook attachment, combine warm milk, sugar, yeast, egg, and vanilla extract.
 Stir to combine.

-- Wet to dry - Add the flour mixture to the yeast egg mixture and combine on medium-high until all the flour is incorporated.
-Then, knead on medium speed for 8 to 10 minutes.
+- Wet to dry – Add the flour mixture to the yeast egg mixture and combine on medium-high until all the flour is incorporated.
+Then, knead on medium speed for 4 to 5 minutes.

-Pro tip - Avoid adding too much extra flour when kneading.
-We want a soft, elastic, slightly sticky dough. - Butter - Add the room temperature butter and continue to knead on medium-low speed for 8 to 10 minutes more until smooth, elastic, and slightly sticky.
+Pro tip – Avoid adding too much extra flour when kneading.
+We want a soft, elastic, slightly sticky dough. - Butter – Add the room temperature butter and continue to knead on medium-low speed for 3 to 4 minutes more until smooth, elastic, and slightly sticky.

 - Cut – Transfer to a well-dusted work surface.

-- Using a rolling pin, roll to about ¼ inch thickness.
-Using a 3-inch cookie cutter cut out as many discs as you can.
+- Using a rolling pin, roll to about 1/4 inch thickness.
+Using a 3-inch cookie cutter, cut out as many discs as you can.

-- Then use a ½-inch cookie cutter to make the center hole.
+- Then use a 1/2-inch cookie cutter to make the center hole.
 Alternatively, you can also use a donut cutter.

-Pro tip - if you roll the dough too thin the donuts will not be fluffy.
-It is best to make fewer yet, light and fluffy donuts than many flat hard donuts.
+Pro tip – If you roll the dough too thin, the donuts will not be fluffy.
+It is best to make fewer, yet light and fluffy donuts than many flat, hard donuts.

 - Tray – Transfer the donuts to a baking tray that has been lined with parchment paper and dusted with flour.

-Pro tip - The flour will prevent the donuts from sticking to the parchment paper. - Proof - Cover with plastic wrap or clean kitchen cloth and let them proof until double in size about 45 to 60 minutes.
+Pro tip – The flour will prevent the donuts from sticking to the parchment paper. - Proof – Cover with plastic wrap or clean kitchen cloth and let them proof until doubled in size, about 45 to 60 minutes.

 Pro tip – Spray the plastic wrap with oil to prevent it from sticking to the rolls.

-- Deep fry - Pour oil into a heavy pot or deep fryer and bring to about 350 °F. I like to use my dutch oven.
+- Deep fry – Pour oil into a heavy pot or deep fryer and bring to about 325°F. I like to use my Dutch oven.

 - Cook the donuts on each side for 2 to 3 minutes until golden.